venkatesh87/asianfusion.online/README.md

 #### Create New RDS Instance and Databases

-`./rds.sh`
+Run `./rds.sh`

-Create a new database in RDS.
-It will create 6 databases.
+It will create a new database server with 6 databases.
 Let's say your application name is `awesomewp`, following database will be created:
 - awesomewp_dev
 - awesomewp_dev_backup*
 - awesomewp_qa